 The Grade II listed Studio Theatre was later added in 1935 to house catering facilities for the Corn Exchange, as well as a ‘supper room’ used for conferences, meetings and dinners.
 It eventually became the Pavilion Theatre and was renamed in 2012 as the Studio Theatre used for smaller performing arts events.

-The refurbishment project began in 2017 and despite the many complexities of restoring a heritage building - including the unexpected discovery of a Quaker burial ground and the recent challenges caused by the coronavirus pandemic - the refurbishment is progressing into the final phase of development with expected completion in 2022.
+The refurbishment project began in 2017 and despite the many complexities of restoring a heritage building - including the unexpected discovery of a Quaker burial ground and the recent challenges caused by the coronavirus pandemic - the refurbishment is now moving into the final stages of completion.

 You can see how the project has progressed in Work So Far